GantGanz/simple_asset_backend/README.md

 About the Simple Asset Management System app :
-- This is an app for managing and tracking company's assets.
+- This is an app for managing and tracking companies assets.
 - The assets has their own 'type' and 'status' that might change on each transaction.
 - The assets can be assigned to a place, employee (which must be registered first), and to a general type asset (must be assigned with a component type asset. ex: a RAM (component) can be assigned to a Laptop (general)).
 - An asset might have an expired date, and a 'check out' might have a specified return date.